Bill Ingle

-Bill Ingle (born April 21, 1956, in Concord, North Carolina) is an American stock car driver, crew chief, and racing analyst.
+Bill Ingle (born April 21, 1956, in Concord, North Carolina) is an American former stock car driver, crew chief, and racing analyst.

 Crew chief career

 Ingle states that he could "pull an engine apart and put it together" at the age of ten.
 He began his career in NASCAR in 1983 as a mechanic with Junior Johnson & Associates; he remained with the team until the 1987 season, before moving to join AK Racing and Alan Kulwicki.
 Ingle joined Bahari Racing late in the 1989 season, remaining with the team through 1992.
 After taking a hiatus from the sport in 1993, Ingle was named crew chief for Rudd Performance Motorsports, where he helped Ricky Rudd establish his team as an owner-driver.

-In 1996 Ingle moved to Diamond Ridge Motorsports, becoming crew chief for the No. 29 Chevrolet.
+In 1996, Ingle moved to Diamond Ridge Motorsports, becoming crew chief for the No. 29 Chevrolet.
 He remained with the team through the first half of the 1997 season, before moving to Stavola Brothers Racing, then rejoining Rudd in 1998 following the Stavola team's failing to qualify for the 1998 Daytona 500.
 After the first four races of the 1999 season, Ingle left the team; shortly afterwards he joined Tyler Jet Motorsports and driver Rich Bickle as crew chief, but left the team after only three races.

 In 2000, Ingle joined Morgan-Dollar Motorsports as crew chief of the No. 46 truck in the Craftsman Truck Series; he started the 2001 season with team, before leaving after two races.

 Ingle then joined Fox Sports as a commentator on NASCAR Today, as well as serving as team manager for Haas CNC Racing; however halfway through the 2004 season, he returned to crew chief duties as crew chief for the team's No. 0 and driver Ward Burton.
 With four races left in the season Ingle moved to being crew chief for the team's No. 00 Busch Series team; after the 2006 season he resumed his role as team manager, but was released by the team in December.